vernisaz/simhttp/README.md

 ## Websocket
 The server provides a limited support of WebSocket protocol as WS-CGI.

+## How to compare it to miniserve
+If you didn't check [miniserve](https://github.com/svenstaro/miniserve/tree/master) yet, then do it now.
+More likely you will be satisfied with it.
+_miniserve_ reminds me [TJWS](https://tjws.sf.net) I implemented in the last century.
+Major difference of the _TRWS_ that it can be extended by CGI scripts and CGI websocket endpoints.

 ## Status
-Current version is SimHTTP/1.12b43.
+Current version is SimHTTP/1.12b47.
 It's a beta version.